DuPage Airport: Facilities and aircraft

 DuPage Airport has four runways.
 The longest, and the reason for its status as a reliever airport, is runway 2L/20R, which is a Group IV-compliant concrete runway at 7571 × 150 ft.
 Its slightly smaller partner, 2R/20L, is another concrete runway with dimensions of 6451 × 100 ft.
 Two asphalt general aviation runways complete the arrangement: runway 10/28 at 4750 × 75 ft and 15/33 at 3399 × 100 ft.

 The DuPage Airport Authority owns 2800 acres and operates four separate business units.
-This multifaceted business portfolio includes the DuPage Airport, one of the busiest airports in Illinois, its associated fixed-base operator (FBO), a Robert Trent Jones, Jr. designed golf course, and the largest corporate research and development park in DuPage County.
+This multifaceted business portfolio includes the DuPage Airport, one of the busiest airports in Illinois, its associated fixed-base operator (FBO), a Robert Trent Jones, Jr., designed golf course, and the largest corporate research and development park in DuPage County.

-The airport has a FBO offering fuel and aircraft parking, de-icing, catering, and lavatory services.
+The airport has a Fixed-Base Operator offering fuel and aircraft parking, de-icing, catering, and lavatory services.
 Courtesy cars, a passenger terminal, lounges, snooze rooms, showers, and an exercise room are available for transient crews and passengers.
 There is also a flight school offering flight training, aircraft rental, aerial tours, pilot supplies, and aircraft maintenance and management.
 A cafe named for Kitty Hawk, North Carolina, the location of the Wright brothers' first flight, is also located at the airport.